Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- So far this season, 10.1% of the 562 passes thrown by his team have gone Toney's way.

-- Toney (five red zone targets) has been the recipient of 8.3% of his team's 60 red zone pass attempts.
+- Toney has been the target of 57 of his team's 562 passing attempts this season, or 10.1% of the target share.

-- The Giants have thrown the football in 58.8% of their plays from scrimmage this year while running the ball 41.2% of the time.
+- The Giants have thrown the football in 58.8% of their plays from scrimmage this year while staying on the ground 41.2% of the time.
 This offensive attack ranks 31st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Toney's matchup with Washington.